rajdedhia10/checksumscripts/readme.md

-# SCripts to generate Checksums
+# Scripts to generate Checksums
 Collection of simple batch scripts to generate Checksums of files in Windows Includes MD2, MD4, MD5, SHA1, SHA256, SHA384 and SHA512